ALERT: Your facility has been placed in lockdown.

 GIB Games announces "SCP: Infohazard"

-VR studio GIB Games released a teaser trailer this weekend to announce their upcoming project SCP: Infohazard, an adventure horror experience playable in VR.
-Infohazard is the latest in several pieces of media taking place in the universe of the SCP Foundation.
+VR studio GIB Games released a teaser trailer this weekend to announce their upcoming project SCP: Infohazard, the latest in several pieces of media taking place in the universe of the SCP Foundation.

 In Infohazard, the player takes the role of a prisoner on death row, utilized by the mysterious Foundation to help deal with the most dangerous monsters and anomalies that they contain.
 The player must navigate through the high-tech facility, often diverting into other well-known and established locations.